Iceland's Inflation Has a Culprit — And It Isn't the One the Central Bank Is Chasing

 Because prices and rents are bid by different people using different money.
 House prices are bid by people with credit — the marginal buyer is borrowing, and their bid is sensitive to the nominal interest rate.
 Rents are bid by people who need a place to live and do not have a mortgage alternative.
 Their bid is sensitive to how much cash they can commit and how many of them there are.

-When population grows rapidly — say, by about 27,000 foreign residents between 2020 and 2025, concentrated in working-age adults, concentrated in the capital area, concentrated in industries that pay wages good enough to compete at the rental market but not yet good enough to buy — you get more people bidding against each other for a stock of rental units that hasn't grown proportionally.
+When population grows as rapidly as Iceland's has — 75,000 new residents in fifteen years, overwhelmingly concentrated in the capital area's rental market — you get more people bidding against each other for a stock of rental units that hasn't grown proportionally.

 Now let's line up the rest of the evidence.

-The culprit: housing demand from population growth, colliding with a supply failure on all sides
+The culprit: housing demand from population growth, colliding with a supply response that built the wrong thing

 The bodies